Ishani-b-tech/cafe_sales/README.md

 Actions Performed:

--Reviewed column names and dataset structure.
+- Reviewed column names and dataset structure.
--Checked the number of rows and columns.
+- Checked the number of rows and columns.
--Scanned for missing values and invalid entries.
+- Scanned for missing values and invalid entries.
--Identified columns requiring cleaning.
+- Identified columns requiring cleaning.

 Key data quality issues such as missing values, invalid entries, and incomplete records were identified before applying cleaning techniques.

 # 02. Fixing Data Types
 Corrected column formats to ensure accurate calculations and analysis.

--Quantity - Number
+- Quantity - Number
--Price Per Unit - Decimal
+- Price Per Unit - Decimal
--Total Spent - Decimal
+- Total Spent - Decimal

 # 03. Checking for Duplicate Records
 Used Excel Remove Duplicates feature to scan all columns.